Saints Peter and Paul's Church, Los Angeles

 Saints Peter and Paul Roman Catholic Church, established in 1865 in Wilmington, Los Angeles, California, is one of the oldest parishes in the Archdiocese of Los Angeles.

 The current church building was dedicated in 1931.
 During the year 2000 Jubilee, it was proclaimed as a Pilgrimage Church and recognized as the Historic Faith Center of the San Pedro Pastoral Region.
-It is currently ran by the Norbertine Fathers of St. Michael's Abbey (Orange County, California).
+It is currently run by the Norbertine Fathers of St. Michael's Abbey (Orange County, California).